 I am a 12 year old girl.
 I live with my mother, stepfather, brother and sister in Kwa Mrefu.
-In school I like English and dance and drumming lessons the most.
+In school I like English, dance and drumming lessons the most.
 After school I wash my school uniform and the dishes.
-Then I love skipping with my friends in my free time.
-I hope one day I will be a doctor.
+Then I love skipping rope with my friends in my free time.
+I hope one day I will become a doctor.

 Johnson Adamu Maliki

 I am a 12 year old boy.
 I live with my mother and my twin Jofrey.
-My mother clean houses for other people to earn money.
-My father visits once a week, but he doesn’t help to support us.
+My mother cleans houses for other people to earn money.
+My father visits once a week, but he doesn’t support us with money.
 I walk to school with my brother.
 It takes us an hour.
-I like Science in school as I am very good at it.
+I like science in school as I am very good at it.
 The best thing about school is that I’m in the school football team!
 After school I clean the house and my clothes.
 If my mother is home late I go to my aunt’s house, she lives nearby.
-When I grow up I want to be a pilot so I can earn enough money to help my mother out.
+When I grow up I want to become a pilot so I can earn enough money to help my mother.

 Joram Festo Alfayo

 I am a 13 year old boy.
 I live together with my mother and 4 sisters.
-My mother sells fruit at the central market to earn money.
+My mother sells fruits at the central market to earn money.
 My father died 5 years ago.
 Before school we don’t get breakfast as there isn’t enough money.
-I like all subjects in school but my best subject is Mathematics.
+I like all subjects in school but my favourite is mathematics.
 After school I study and play with my friends.
-One day I want to learn how to fly and be a pilot.
+One day I want to learn how to fly and become a pilot.

 Obadia Petro Mendeyan

 Mambo.
 I am a 17 years old boy.
-I live with my father, my stepmother and my siblings not far away from school.
+I live with my father, my stepmother and my siblings not far away from the school.
 My parents both work as day laborers to earn money.
 Before school, I have breakfast.
-In school, I like Mathematics, English, Kiswahili, Civics, Science and Arts.
+In school, I like mathematics, English, Kiswahili, civics, science and arts.
 I also like to watch the soccer team playing.
 After school, I do my homework.
 I do not have an evening meal every day.
-When I am grown up I would like to be a teacher.
+When I grow up I would like to become a teacher.

 Silviana Ndaeto Saringe

 I am Silvania and 12 years old.
 I live together with my mom and with two of my three sisters.
 My mom sells vegetables on the street.
 Our father left us.
 Sometimes we have tea before going to school.
 I walk 40 minutes to school.
 I really like mathematics in school.
 But I like the library most where we are allowed to read sometimes.
 After school I help my mom cleaning the floor.
-After doing this I am allowed to play outside with my friends Rede.
-I would like to be an accountant one day.
+After doing this I am allowed to play ‘rede’ outside with my friends.
+I would like to become an accountant one day.

 Victor Jublati Mmari